Skip to content

 • In your HubSpot account, navigate to Automation > Workflows.

-• If any of your workflows have errors, a red indicator will appear on the At-risk workflows tab.
-To view the workflows, click the At-risk workflows tab.
+• If any of your workflows have errors, a red indicator will appear on the Needs review tab.
+To view the workflows, click the Needs review tab.

-• View the list of workflows with errors.
-To view the errors in a specific workflow, hover over the name of the workflow, then click View risks.
+• View the list of workflows with issues.
+To view the issues in a specific workflow, hover over the name of the workflow, then click Review issues.

 • On the workflow details page, you can view events that have happened within the past 90 days, including Action logs or the workflow's Enrollment history.
 Learn more about viewing your workflow history from the workflow details page.